Clarifai/old-docs/portal-guide/annotate/labeling-tools.md

 ### Interpolation

-Interpolation allows you to quickly label multiple video frames.
+Interpolation allows you to quickly label multiple frames of video with the same concept.
 Simply select the interpolation icon and draw a bounding box around the object that you would like to label.
 Then scrub the video player to a new point in the video and move and adjust the bounding box to the new location of the object.
+Interpolation will automatically draw a series of bounding boxes between them.

 ![](../../images/interpolation.jpg)